MostafaAbdelfadil/Soccer-Players-Detection-and-Tracking/README.md

 ```
 cd scripts/tracking
-python main_tracking.py --visualize --input_path <your_video.mp4>
+python main_tracking.py --visualize --input_path <your_video.mp4> --output_path <destination_folder>
 ```

-output video will be 'result/output_tracking/out.mp4' or you can specify your own out path using '--output_path'.
+output video will be 'result/output_tracking/out.mp4' by default or you can specify your own out folder path using '--output_path' by providing the folder without the file name.
 **Single player tracking**

 * you can test your own video using the command below or using our videos above.